NASA’s MAIA satellite mission will investigate the effects of particulate matter air pollution on human health.

 While a regular digital camera captures images using a rectangular array of detectors (pixels), MAIA’s detectors are arranged in individual rows, a type of detector known as a pushbroom imager.
 As MAIA flies over Earth, the satellite’s motion pushes the rows of detectors over the area like a broom across a floor.
 Since the satellite is traveling at about 25,000 kilometers (15,500 miles) per hour, each exposure must be very rapid.

-Observing the atmosphere at multiple angles from a spacecraft makes aerosols stand out more prominently against the surface background and tells us about their size and shape.
-MAIA’s camera is mounted on a support that rotates 60 degrees forward and backward.
-As the instrument flies over a target, a mechanism points the camera at it several times, capturing images in succession from different angles.
 The camera also points left and right, allowing it to see targets even when they’re not directly underneath the satellite.
 This allows the primary target areas to be observed three to four times each week.

 Sunlight becomes polarized (that is, the light waves have a preferred plane of vibration) when scattered by airborne particles.
-By placing polarizing filters above its camera’s detectors and using a specialized device called a polarization modulator, the MAIA instrument can accurately measure the degree to which incoming light is polarized by atmospheric particles.
+By placing polarizing filters above its detectors and using a specialized device called a polarization modulator, the MAIA camera can accurately measure the degree to which incoming light is polarized by atmospheric particles.
 This provides additional information about particle sizes and shapes.

 The Doctor is IN: MAIA’s Diverse Team